gtasop/emotion-recognition/README.md

 **Note:** The code is set up for parallel execution with CUDA (if available).
 If your machine supports it, installing CUDA is recommended to train the model faster.

 ## Data requirements
-Due to data privacy concerns, the datasets (/deap & /amigos) folders are included only for the replication of results.
-After the project has been reviewed the datasets will be deleted from this repository.
+Due to data privacy concerns, the datasets (/deap & /amigos) folders are not included in this repo.
+To replicate the results, you can include them as described bellow:
 ###  DEAP folder structure
     └── deap/
         └── data_preprocessed_python/